SarahTech-alt/group-number-guessing-game/README.md

 ## Base Mode

+- Add random number function to server
+- Add 3 input fields on index
+- Add 1 submit button on index
+- Add a number of rounds counter div on index
+- In client create a fuction to get inputs, and store in a variable
+- Add POST capability to send to the server
+- Check each guess on the server side
+- Return the guesses in a get function and send to client
+- Append the data with GET function in client
+- Alert the user if guess was correct, too low or too high
+- Track the guess history on the DOM with client side
+- If there is a winner display on DOM
+- Restart the game

 You should generate a random number between 1 and 25 on the server.
 Add input fields to match the number of people in your group.
 Each member of your group will submit a guess at the same time.
 All of the guesses should be sent to the server (POST).
 The server will check each guess against the random number.
 After submitting a round of guesses, retrieve all of the previous guesses (GET) and display them on the screen.
 Let each user know whether their guess was correct, too low or too high.

 - an input field for each of the Players to make a guess